-Mobile Internal Connectors
+Mobile Internal Connectors for IOT

 Spring finger contacts (also known as shield fingers, grounding springs, universal ground contacts, or clips) can be used in all types of small printed circuit board applications across all industries.
 It can be used for antenna feeds, low voltage electrical connections, or for grounding to prevent EMI noise and static caused by a speaker, motor, microphone, or any other vibration within an application.
 We continue to expand our spring finger contacts portfolio, offering a broad range of styles, heights, and materials to meet all customers’ needs.

 - Save valuable PCB space with one of the smallest footprints at 1.7 mm2 in the market